 Common Personal Injury Cases

 Personal injury law centers around helping people who were hurt in accidents through no fault of their own.
 Negligent drivers, defective products, or careless property managers created dangerous conditions that ended in serious injury.
 Some of the personal injury cases I work with include:

 When you are driving you have an expectation that other drivers will obey the law and the rules of the road.
 Yet everyday people ignore or purposefully break traffic laws.
 They may be late for work, they may be intoxicated or they may be malicious.
 Whatever the reason, reckless behavior on the road can lead to serious injuries and death, and any negligent party should be held accountable for motor vehicle accidents they cause.

-My firm can help you to successfully pursue damages for this reckless behavior, both from the driver and the driver’s insurance provider.
+My firm can help you to successfully pursue financial damages for motor vehicle crashes from all liable parties, including the driver and the driver’s insurance provider.
 I can also ensure that your own insurance company treats you fairly.

 You have a reasonable expectation of safety when you go to your job.
 There are numerous rules and regulations in place to protect you at the workplace, whether you work in an office or on a construction site.
-Yet some employers try to cut corners, leaving you and your coworkers exposed to injury.
+Yet some employers try to cut corners, leaving you and your co-workers exposed to injury in a workplace accident.

-While workers’ compensation may cover part of your needs, it rarely covers all of them.
+While workers’ compensation may cover part of your needs after a workplace injury, it rarely covers all of them.
 Sometimes, you do not even get the level of workers’ compensation you should be entitled to.
 I can set things straight with all parties through aggressive legal action, helping you get the money you need following the accident.

 Premises liability covers accidents that happen in a place of business due to negligence.
 Slip and fall accidents are some of the most common, when a company fails to protect customers from slippery or damaged surfaces.
 Even a small fall can break bones and cause life-altering injuries.
 I understand how to pursue a successful premises liability case.
-By talking to witnesses and gathering evidence, I can build a case that will get you the compensation you need.
+By talking to witnesses and gathering evidence, I can build a case that will get you the monetary compensation you need from all liable parties.

 How to Calculate Your Personal Injury Claim

 To calculate a personal injury claim, the final amount depends on many factors.
 However, it is the amount the victim is willing to accept to give up his or her claim.
-Many times, this means working with a personal injury attorney to calculate all loss involved.
+Many times, this means working with an Albany personal injury attorney to calculate all losses involved.
 However, though there are some calculators and tools available to give a base settlement, there’s no simple definition.
-Every case is different.
+Every case is different

 Components of any personal injury claim should include: